History of Brooke Army Medical Center

 Brooke Army Medical Center (BAMC) is the Flagship of Army Medicine!
 BAMC is the command, comprised of ten separate organizations, that provides inpatient care, outpatient care, advanced rehabilitative services and troop leadership.

 At the center of the command is our hospital component, the San Antonio Military Medical Center (SAMMC).
-Surrounding SAMMC are five geographically separate Clinics: Fort Sam Houston Clinic, McWethy Troop Medical Clinic, Taylor Burk Clinic, Schertz Medical Home and the Corpus Christi Army Depot Occupational Health Clinic.
+Surrounding SAMMC are five geographically separate Clinics: CPT Jennifer M. Moreno Primary Care Clinic, McWethy Troop Medical Clinic, SPC Taylor Burk Clinic, Schertz Medical Home and the Corpus Christi Army Depot Occupational Health Clinic.
 Advanced rehabilitative services are provided at the Center for the Intrepid, a unique facility that is at the cutting edge of Warrior care.
 Troop leadership is provided by three organizations, the 959th Medical Group, the Warrior Transition Battalion and Troop Command.

 Our integrated team of Army, Air Force, Civilians, Contractors and Volunteers make BAMC the place where Amazing is Routine!